Opinion | Steve Sachs should have been Maryland governor

 Sach went back into private practice and continued to be very successful.
 As attorney general, he had argued three cases before the Supreme Court and — as he liked to point out — was 3-0.
 He took on the role of respected party elder; he was an informal consultant to former governor Martin O’Malley and had numerous proteges at both the state and Baltimore city levels.

 He was a lifelong Baltimore guy — a huge fan of all Baltimore teams and of the University of Maryland, (even though he graduated from Haverford College and Yale Law School) most notably in basketball.
-The Orioles were his first love, and he was extremely pleased when he represented Tom Clancy’s wife, Wanda, in their divorce and Ms. Clancy was awarded Clancy’s box at Camden Yards as part of the settlement.
+The Orioles were his first love, and he was extremely pleased when his wife, Sheila, represented Tom Clancy’s wife, Wanda, in their divorce and Ms. Clancy was awarded Clancy’s box at Camden Yards as part of the settlement.
 “Means I can go see the O’s anytime I want,” he would say with a laugh.
 The last time we had dinner, several weeks ago, he argued with great passion that the Orioles are on the right track.

 By the time Hughes and Sachs retired from politics, I had retired from covering politics and became good friends with both.
 The two of them, along with former state delegate Tim Maloney, allowed me to pretend I still knew what was going on in state politics — because they did.